James4Ever0/pytract/README.md

 # pytract

-EVM compatible smart contract language, in Python.

-Different from Vyper, this library can be used in Python projects and you can directly write your smart contract in Python classes, instantiate it with address and use it across Python code.
+Smart contract Python API generator.

+It works by interpreting smart contract ABI and generate corresponding Python API code.

 ## Roadmap

-- [ ] Create a binding to smart contract and APIs
+- [ ] Create a binding to smart contract and APIs for Brownie
-- [ ] Develop a minimal EVM emulation platform, without history